 What to pack for the Pacific Coast

-To make immigration smoother it is worth having a few places booked en route as they like to see proof that you have at least some plan and somewhere to stay.
+If you are a foreigner, to make immigration smoother it is worth having a few places booked en route as they like to see proof that you have at least some plan and somewhere to stay.
+Or at the very least book somewhere for the end of your cycling tour.

-We saved a huge amount on accommodation because we were hosted so much by Warm Showers hosts who would also often feed us.
+We saved a huge amount on accommodation because we were hosted so much by Warm Showers hosts and people on Facebook who would also often feed us.
 Because we were doing an unusual trip (on scooters) and for charity, we probably experienced more generosity than most would.

 There’s very little I would change about the journey I took but I wanted to share some tips that I wish I’d known in advance.